ValentinWalter/Middleman/README.md

 ```

 ## Best Practices
-It's a good idea to namespace your actions in an extension of their App.
-You can then also define static convenience functions, as calling the `run` method can get quite verbose over time.
+It's a good idea to namespace your actions in an extension of their `App`.
+You can then also define static convenience functions, as calling the `run` method can get quite verbose.
 Following the `OpenNote` example from above:

 ```swift
 extension Bear {
     // Namespaced declaration of the `OpenNote` action